• Skip to primary navigation

 What is Marinara Sauce?

-The Classic Marinara sauce recipe is usually made with whole tomatoes (plum tomatoes or San Marzano tomatoes), fresh garlic, and herbs.
-It can also include onions, olives, spices, and even a dash of wine in its many variations.
+The Classic Marinara sauce recipe is usually made with whole tomatoes (plum or San Marzano tomatoes), fresh garlic, and herbs.
+In its many variations, it can also include onions, olives, spices, and even a dash of wine.
 It makes a great pasta sauce.

 spaghetti nest with marinara sauce

-Here in Italy, alla marinara refers to a sauce made with tomatoes, basil, oregano, and sometimes olives, capers, and salted anchovies.
+Here in Italy, alla marinara is a sauce made with tomatoes, basil, oregano, and sometimes olives, capers, and salted anchovies.
 People often use it as spaghetti sauce.

 This free version is the simplest possible and still delicious and full of flavor.
-Most Italian Sauces rely on simplicity, suitable techniques, and ingredients, just like Puttanesca Sauce, the Eggplant-based Pasta, Alla Norma, and the Roman Cacio e Pepe.
+Most Italian Sauces rely on simplicity, suitable techniques, and ingredients, such Puttanesca Sauce, 3 ingredients Pasta Sauce, and the Roman Cacio e Pepe.

 marinara sauce basic ingredients